JacobPoe/MyAI/README.md

 these Gradio interfaces into React components in the future.

 To run any Gradio project
-In the root folder of the project (the folder where app.py lives), run one of the following two commands:
+In the root folder of the project run one of the following two commands:

-A) `python gradio/app_gradio.py caption`
+A) `python server/src/gradio/app_gradio.py caption`

 - This server is capable of accepting an image as an input and outputting a simple description of that image

-B) `python gradio/app_gradio.py chat`
+B) `python server/src/gradio/app_gradio.py chat`

 - This command will activate a chatbot built using OpenAI Community's GPT2-Large model
 - src: https://huggingface.co/openai-community/gpt2-large